 Psychiatric inpatient hospital services include both acute psychiatric inpatient hospital services and administrative day services.
 Acute psychiatric inpatient hospital services are provided to beneficiaries for whom the level of care provided in a hospital is medically necessary to diagnose or treat a covered mental illness.
-Administrative day services are inpatient hospital services provided to beneficiaries who were admitted to the hospital for an acute psychiatric inpatient hospital service and the beneficiary's stay at the hospital must be continued beyond the beneficiary's need for acute psychiatric inpatient hospital services due to lack of residential placement options at non-acute residential treatment facilities that meet the needs of the beneficiary.
+Administrative day services are provided when a beneficiary's need for acute psychiatric inpatienthospital services ends, but whose stay is extended due to lack of residential placement options at non- acute residential treatment facilities.

-Psychiatric inpatient hospital services are provided by Short Doyle/Medi-Cal (SD/MC) hospitals and Fee-For-Service/Medi-Cal (FFS/MC) hospitals.
+Psychiatric inpatient hospital services are provided by SD/MC hospitals and Fee- For-Service/Medi-Cal (FFS/MC) hospitals.
 MHPs claim reimbursement for the cost of psychiatric inpatient hospital services provided by SD/MC hospitals through the SD/MC claiming system.
-FFS/MC hospitals claim reimbursement for the cost of psychiatric inpatient hospital services through the FFS/MC Fiscal Intermediary system.
+FFS/MC hospitals claim reimbursement for the cost of psychiatric inpatient hospital services through the Fiscal Intermediary.
 MHPs are responsible for authorization of psychiatric inpatient hospital services reimbursed through either billing system.
 For SD/MC hospitals, the daily rate includes the cost of any needed professional services.
 The FFS/MC hospital daily rate does not include professional services, which are billed separately from the FFS/MC inpatient hospital services via the SD/MC claiming system.